 When in doubt, seek the advice of a professional!

 Freshen Stale Air

-You should focus on neutralizing the scents for basic odours or just freshen up the basement after dealing with a large mould outbreak.
+You should focus on neutralizing the scents for basic odors or just freshen up the basement after dealing with a large mold outbreak.
 This is a proven and true method.
 Place a few baking soda dishes throughout the room to absorb and neutralize scents.

 You may also spray distilled white vinegar about the area to eliminate smells.